-14-2200.
-Assault on a peace officer; attempted battery; essential elements.
-For you to find the defendant guilty of assault on a peace officer [as charged in Count] 2 , the state must prove to your satisfaction beyond a reasonable doubt each of the following elements of the crime: 1.
-The defendant intended to commit the crime of battery against(name of peace officer) by3; A battery consists of intentionally touching or applying force in a rude, insolent, or angry manner 4 .
-2. The defendant began to do an act which constituted a substantial part o the battery but failed to commit the battery; 3.
-At the time, (name of peace officer) was a peace officer and was performing duties of a peace officer 5 ; 4.
-The defendant knew (name of peace officer) was a peace officer.
-The defendant's conduct [threatened the safety of (name of peace officer);] 6 [or] [challenged the authority of (name of peace officer);] 6.
-This happened in New Mexico on or about the day of ,,
+14-2200A.
+Assault on a peace officer; threat or menacing conduct; essential elements.1

+For you to find the defendant guilty of assault on a peace officer [as charged in Count ]2, the state must prove to your satisfaction beyond a reasonable doubt each of the following elements of the crime:

+1. The defendant (describe unlawful act, threat or menacing conduct);

+2. The defendant's conduct caused (name of peace officer) to believe the defendant was about to intrude on ''s (name of peace officer) bodily integrity or personal safety by touching or applying force to

+(name of peace officer) in a rude, insolent or angry manner3; 3.
+A reasonable person in the same circumstances as

+(name of peace officer) would have had the same belief;

+4. At the time, (name of peace officer) was a peace officer and was performing duties of a peace officer4;

+5. The defendant knew (name of peace officer) was a peace officer.

+6. The defendant's conduct [threatened the safety of (name of peace officer);]5

+[or]

+[challenged the authority of (name of peace officer);]

+7. This happened in New Mexico on or about the day of